What Is A Hand Pie?

-- Pie Crust: I used the pre-made pie crust that you can find in the refrigerated section of your grocery store – usually near the cinnamon rolls and cans of crescent dough.
-Each box comes with two rolled pie crust for a 9″ pie, and you’ll need both rolls for this recipe.
-There’s usually organic/whole food brands of these premade crusts available if you prefer.
-You can also use a homemade pie crust recipe as long as it makes enough for a top and bottom crust for a 9″ pie.
+- Pie Crust: I used the pre-made pie crust that you can find in the refrigerated section of your new local store with grocery shopping online - usually near the cinnamon rolls and cans of crescent dough.
+Each box comes with two rolled pie crust for a 9" pie, and you'll need both rolls for this recipe.
+There's usually organic/whole food brands of these premade crusts available if you prefer.
+You can also use a homemade pie crust recipe as long as it makes enough for a top and bottom crust for a 9" pie.

 - Chocolate: For simplicity, I used a Hershey's chocolate bar that's separated into little sections.
 You'll need 10 sections for this recipe - one per hand pie.
 You can use any similarly size chocolate that you want.
 The chocolate will firm up after the hand pies cool.
 If you want the filling to stay soft, you can use a dollop of Nutella or similar chocolate spread.